qualiaMachine/ML_with_Amazon_SageMaker/episodes/Training-models-in-SageMaker-notebooks.md

     Test Set Accuracy: 0.8156

-Now that we’ve covered training using a custom script with the `XGBoost` estimator, let’s examine the built-in image-based approach.
-Using SageMaker’s pre-configured XGBoost image streamlines the setup by eliminating the need to manage custom scripts for common workflows, and it can also provide optimization advantages.
-Below, we’ll discuss both the code and pros and cons of the image-based setup compared to the custom script approach.
+Now that we've covered training using a custom script with the `XGBoost` estimator, let's examine the built-in image-based approach.
+Using SageMaker's pre-configured XGBoost image streamlines the setup by eliminating the need to manage custom scripts for common workflows, and it can also provide optimization advantages.
+Below, we'll discuss both the code and pros and cons of the image-based setup compared to the custom script approach.

 ## Training with SageMaker's Built-in XGBoost Image